Private urology clinic in Toronto

 Rezum® is a minimally invasive procedure that uses steam to shrink an enlarged prostate without the use of needles or scalpels.
 The procedure works by inserting sterile water vapor (steam) into the prostate gland during nine-second treatments.

-Treatments are done as an outpatient procedure without a general anesthetic.
+Treatments at our private urology clinic in Toronto are done as an outpatient procedure without a general anesthetic.

 So you can get back in the game quickly.
 No need to be in the hospital.
 And no need to continue taking costly BPH medications with many side-effects.